tomit4/git_presentation/README.md

 git commit -m ":memo: Merged in issue 002"
 ```

-Note that we created a new commit for this merge, which will add onto our
-version history.
-This is an important distinction to make when compared to the
-slightly more complicated process of rebasing.
-Let's investigate our git logs to
-see our version history thus far:
+Let's now investigate our git logs to see our version history thus far:

 ```bash
 git log --online --decorate